-Maintaining documentation is a much-required necessity today in the handling of tasks, projects, and campaigns in any organisation.
+Maintaining documentation is a much-required necessity today in the handling of tasks, projects, and campaigns in any organization.
 No matter how big or small the project is, documentation assists users through the project by providing clarity, information, and perspective.

 Highlighting the Benefits of Documentation